 The batteries that will need to be installed in this system could cause you harm or severely damage the electronics if proper precautions are not followed.
 Batteries connected in series parallel configuration could produce lethal voltages with unlimited current.
 All batteries should be inspected for damage prior to installation.
 Never install a battery that is leaking electrolyte.
 Battery terminals should be cleaned with a wire brush to remove any oxidation.
 All tools should be insulated.
 Rubber gloves and safety glasses are recommended.
 IN THIS SYSTEM BATTERY NEGATIVE IS TIED TO GROUND INSIDE THE INVERTER.
 This means that the battery cabinet and shelves are at ground potential as soon as negative connections are made to the batteries.
-It is strongly recommended to make all negative connections to the batteries the last step to prevent any chance of shorting battery positive to ground.
-With the Battery Cabinet(s) fuse removed and the DC Breaker turned off, make connections to battery positive first, working your way towards battery negative.
+It is strongly recommended to make all negative connections to the battery Cabinet(s) fuse removed and the DC Breaker turned off, make connections to battery positive first, working your way towards battery negative.
 Leave individual strings of batteries open at the last battery negative until all batteries are installed.
 Then connect each strings negative.